aleshaleksey/fansys23/08-spell-list.md

 |A|The target has vulnerability to one damage type|
 |S|The target is "immobilised" at the end of each of its turns, it may make a grapple roll as an attack action to attempt to break it at the start of it turn|

-**Special**: If the target is not aware that it is being bound, or makes the promise against its will, it may attempt a Wis save if it ever brakes the promise.
+**Special**: If the target is not aware that it is being bound, or makes the promise against its will, it may attempt a WIS save if it ever brakes the promise.
 On a success it avoids the effects of the spell.

 **Global**: The spell lasts for a month.